-Whenever you go out, try to commit to some no phone time where you can just enjoy being in the moment.
+Whenever you have quality time (virtually or in person), try to commit to some no phone time where you can just enjoy being in the moment.
 Keep in mind that while capturing things are fun and great for the memory bank, it can also take away from the experience.
 Maybe set a time limit to use your phone, and if the usage doesn’t fall within a certain window, you can’t touch your phone!

 - Don’t Worry About What Others Are Doing

 It can be a challenge to live in the present when you always see what other people are doing.
 Whether on social media, word of mouth, or just word on the street, it seems we always know each others’ business.

 Seeing and hearing what people are doing can deter us from living in the moment because we want to catch up or be close to what they’re doing.
 Keep in mind, everyone’s path is different, so while Sarah’s path looks very appealing, you don’t know what she had to endure to get there.